-This point refers to Article 29(6).
-The REDII requires that biofuels, bioliquids and biomass fuels would be produced only from forest biomass that fulfils the criteria mentioned in introduction part of this document.
-The first five criteria are fulfilled at national or subnational level ("level A") when legislation in the area of harvest, as well as monitoring and enforcement systems are in place (Article 29(6a)).
-However, for any of these five criteria at level A for which compliance cannot be demonstrated at national or sub-national level, economic operators will need to demonstrate compliance at the forest sourcing area level ("level B").
+("level A") when legislation in the area of harvest, as well as monitoring and enforcement systems are in place (Article 29(6a)).
+However, for any of these criteria at level A for which compliance cannot be demonstrated at national or sub-national level, economic operators will need to demonstrate compliance at the forest sourcing area level ("level B").